Karen Jennings: Career

 While at Nebraska, Jennings played on the Nebraska Cornhuskers women's basketball team from 1990 to 1993.
 As a forward with the Cornhuskers, Jennings scored 2,405 points and set the record for most career points at Nebraska.
 Jenning's jersey was retired after she completed her studies at Nebraska in 1993.
 After leaving Nebraska, Jennings played basketball in France from 1993 to 1994 before ending her basketball career to work in physical therapy.

-After basketball, Jennings worked at the Methodist Hospital between 1998 and 2002 in the sports medicine department.
-In 2002, Jennings went on to become a real estate agent in Omaha, Nebraska.
+After basketball, Jennings worked at the Methodist Hospital between 1998 and 2002 in the sports medicine department, and since 2002 works as a real estate agent in Omaha.

 Awards and honors

 Jennings was the 1993 Wade Trophy recipient and inducted into the University of Nebraska Athletics Hall of Fame in 2015.